Types of Trauma Disorders, Symptoms, and Therapy

 This type of trauma disorder occurs when a person witnesses somebody else experiencing trauma and he or she is indirectly affected by it.

 An example of this would be a child witnessing ongoing physical abuse inflicted upon a parent.
-Signs of secondary trauma may manifest as guilt, fear, anger, cynicism, and a sense of inadequacy.
+Signs of secondary trauma are feelings of guilt, fear, anger, cynicism, and a sense of inadequacy.

 Trauma Disorder Symptoms